Exortions/skyblock-2.0/README.md

+# Credit
+Made by Exortions and OptimusChen with help from UltraBlackLinux

+Used mob loot tables from the BlueCommander Hypixel Skyblock Remake

 # Work in Progress

 Please note that this project is a work in progress - there are still many bugs, and many features are still not